Goddard family: Berkshire Goddards

-In the 1550s, Standen Manor in Hungerford was bought by John Goddard of Upper Upham House and it became one of the family's favourite homes.
-The family purchased Clyffe Pypard Manor in Wiltshire around the same time and divided their time between the two.
-They were associated with this county for about 150 years.
+In the 1550s, Standen Manor to the south of Hungerford was bought by John Goddard (1511–1567) of Upper Upham House, Wiltshire.
+The family purchased Clyffe Pypard manor in Wiltshire around the same time and divided their time between the two.
+The property was sold outside the family in 1719; the present country house on the Standen estate is from early in that century.